arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 void setup()
 {
     // Configure static IP address
     IPAddress ip(192, 168, 1, 1);
     IPAddress dns(192, 168, 1, 3);
     IPAddress gateway(192, 168, 1, 3);
     IPAddress subnet(255, 255, 255, 0);
-	// If cable is not connected this will block the start of PLC with about 60s of timeout! eth.begin(ip, dns, gateway, subnet);
+    // If the cable is not connected this will block the start of PLC with about 60s of timeout! eth.begin(ip, dns, gateway, subnet);
 }

 ...